 Radioembolization can also be a treatment option for cancers in the liver that can’t be removed surgically and are not responsive to chemotherapy.
 Through ongoing research, doctors are still determining the best uses of radioembolization.

-Radioembolization is generally only considered as treatment for cancers whose spread is limited to the liver.
+Radioembolization is generally only considered as treatment for cancers whose spread is mainly to the liver.
 People with severe liver disease or abnormal blood flow between the liver and lungs are usually not eligible for radioembolization.

 The Effects of Radioembolization